 - Eating 1/3 cup of lentils each day may help to improve cholesterol levels. (source)

 Red lentils are one of the faster cooking lentils, becoming tender in as little as 15 minutes, and if you choose to use split red lentils, you can lower the time to just 5-7 minutes.

-This soup requires a bit of vegetable chopping to get started, then you’ll just need to saute them until they start to soften.
-Stir in the seasonings, lentils, and water and bring the soup to a boil.
+How do you make red lentil soup from scratch?
+All you have to do is sauté a few veggies to get started, then stir in the seasonings, lentils, and water and bring the soup to a boil.